nilsonmolina/ngs-custodian/README.md

 # ngs-custodian
 **Site:** [https://www.ngsprices.ml](https://www.ngsprices.ml)

-This tool allows users to upload a zip file containing raw CAT price data, that will then be parsed, sanitized and updated to be compatible for multiple database systems.
+This tool allows users to upload a txt file containing raw CAT price data, that will then be parsed, sanitized and updated to be compatible for multiple database systems.

 # Server Setup Instructions